thedavidmeister/byteball-clj/README.md

 - [x] port serialisation logic for data
 - [x] websockets connect to a hub and push data
 - [x] crypto for signing a challenge message
-- [ ] tests and cleanup
+- [x] send challenge message back to hub and receive login confirmation
-- [ ] send challenge message back to hub and receive login confirmation
+- [ ] downloading units from hub

 ## Development